This is the third blog post in a series about de Broglie-Bohm theory. See Bohmian Mechanics and NPQG I for the first post in the series.

 Basil : “At that stage when Dave was still alive he saw these trajectories and the quantum potential and his eyes actually lit up because he had not seen them.
 He’d written about them, but he had not seen them.
 And then we started discussing the quantum potential.
 What could it mean?
 And this quantum potential energy only functions when quantum phenomena appear.
 That is in the particle approaching two slits, it is the quantum potential that organizes the way the individual trajectories work.
 So there is a dynamic whole process going on in which the quantum potential appears.”

-To match Bohm’s idea of a quantum potential to NPQG, it would be the energy in spacetime æther and in the two-slit experiment that could only be generated by the test particle itself and the test apparatus and the interaction between the two.
+To match Bohm’s idea of a quantum potential to NPQG, it would be the energy in spacetime æther.
+In the two-slit experiment that could only be generated by the test particle itself and the test apparatus and the interaction between the two.
 So when Basil talks about the plateau, that would be constant energy spacetime æther, and when he talks about the dip that would be where there was a gradient in spacetime æther energy.

 Roger Penrose : “If you’re looking at interpretations or ways of looking at quantum mechanics, my view is that probably the Bohm-Hiley way of looking at quantum mechanics has the most satisfactory ontology.
 So you have a picture of what constitutes reality without changing quantum mechanics.”